dynek/teamspeak-qpkg/README.md

 This has to be done manually upon each release - Feel free to participate if you feel like writing a script to make things better :-)

 File qpkg\qpkg.conf contains information about QPKG.
-You will most likely want to change `QPKG_VER`.

-*As a matter of information, ending integer is increased upon each release.*
+You will most likely want to change `QPKG_VER` (*As a matter of information, ending integer is increased upon each release*).

 Make sure QDK is installed on your QNAP and simply run from qpkg directory: